aronkst/movie_recommender_old/README.md

-# README
+# Movie Recommender

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a movie recommendation project, using the Ruby programming language, the Rails framework, the PostgreSQL and Redis databases, and various libraries such as Nokogiri, Sidekiq, RuboCop and RubyCritic.

+A Crawler is used to fetch information from movies on IMDb.

+The rating of the recommended movies works with a calculation involving the note you gave the movie along with the IMDb rating.

+**THIS PROJECT IS UNDER DEVELOPMENT.**

-* Ruby version
+## Ruby version

+2.6

-* System dependencies
+## System dependencies

+Ruby
+Rails
+PostgreSQL
+Redis
+Nokogiri
+Sidekiq
+RuboCop
+RubyCritic

-* Configuration
+## Configuration

+Use the Bundle to install the Gems.

+`bundle install`

-* Database creation
+## Database creation

-* Database initialization
+Use the commands:

+`rails db:create`

+`rails db:migrate`

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+**NOT ALL TESTS HAVE BEEN DEVELOPED YET.**

+To run the tests, use the following command:

+`rails t`

+## Run the application

+To run the application use the command:

+`rails s`

+And also execute the command below to start Sidekiq:

+`bundle exec sidekiq -q default -c 8`